DaanMatch/dsdiscovery/dsdiscovery/spring23/5-phase2.md

 5. **Lxml:** Lxml is a Python library for processing XML and HTML documents.
 It provides a fast and efficient way to parse and manipulate XML and HTML data, which can be useful for web scraping.
 6. **PyQuery:** PyQuery is a Python library used for web scraping purposes to pull the data out of HTML and XML files.
 It provides a jQuery-like syntax for querying and manipulating HTML documents.
 ```

+## Example with Scrapy

+1. **Create a new Scrapy project:** Use the command ```scrapy startproject <project_name>`` to create a new Scrapy project.
+2. **Define the spider:** In the newly created project, navigate to the spiders directory and create a new Python file.
+This file will define the spider.
+Inside this file, define the name of the spider, the start URLs, and the parse function that will be used to extract data from the website.
+3. **Extract data:** Inside the parse function, use Scrapy's selectors to extract the desired data from the website.
+4. **Save data:** Once the data has been extracted, you can save it to a file or a database.
+You can use Scrapy's built-in Item Pipeline to process the extracted data and save it to a file or a database.
+5. **Run the spider:** Use the command ```scrapy crawl <spider_name>``` to run the spider and start the web scraping process.

 [List of NGO Directories](https://docs.google.com/spreadsheets/d/1Op1zqAMotvDs2e4zHPVHkri0gckNuUXizv_blo1Pcyw/edit?usp=sharing)